 NOTE: This lesson can be completed as a stand-alone lesson or as part of the Y10 SOW for which it is part 1 of 6 lessons.
-You may wish to deliver this session as two separate lessons in which case you may choose to adapt the SOW to suit the needs of your school.
+Depending on the time allocated for PSHE provision you may wish to deliver this session as two separate lessons in which case you may choose to adapt the SOW to suit the needs of your school.